 Why You Should Trust Us?

-For our review of cordless drills, we bought all of the tools that we tested.
+To test and review drills, we bought all of the tools we tested.
 At TechGearLab, we will never ask for or accept any free products from companies for our review, to ensure that you can have total faith that our reviews aren't compromised by any financial incentives.
 We buy all the products we test from major retailers at normal prices — just like you would!
 Our cordless drill testing team consists of Austin Palmer and David Wise.
 Austin has extensive experience using tools in both an industrial and DIY setting , having worked on an oil rig and undertook extensive renovations on his own home.
-David has formal training as a mechanical engineer and has used cordless drills on all sort of projects, ranging from Formula SAE race cars to deepwater surveying robots.
-He also has apprenticed and assisted his dad — a general contractor of over 30 years — on various job sites.
+David has formal training as a mechanical engineer and has used cordless drills on all sorts of projects, ranging from deepwater surveying robots to Formula SAE race cars.
+He also has apprenticed and assisted his dad on various job sites — a general contractor of over 30 years.

-In additions to our own extensive experience with these products, we also consulted with other contractors and professionals, as well as other dedicated DIYers to get their opinions when it came to picking out the drills that had the most potential and our scoring and testing plan.
-We put these tools to the test in both controlled side-by-side evaluations and by using them for various home renovation projects we were undertaking throughout our testing period.
-In total, we made over 300 holes with these products in both wood and metal, using standard twist drills, as well as paddle bits and giant hole saws.
-We drove in well over 1000 screws — everything from a standard #9 wood screw to a hulking ½" lag bolt.
-We also did an exhaustive battery test to see just how many holes you can drill and screws you can drive with each drill before they died.
-Finally, we rated and scored the ergonomics, comfort, and convenience features of each power tool to finish out our test.
+In addition to our own extensive experience with these products, we also consulted with other contractors and professionals, as well as other dedicated DIYers to get their opinions on picking out the drills that had the most potential and designing our scoring and testing plan.
+We put these tools to the test in both controlled side-by-side evaluations and by using them for various home renovation projects we undertook throughout our testing period.
+In total, we drilled hundreds of holes in both metal and wood with these tools, using everything from standard twist drills to paddle bits and giant hole saws.
+We drove in well over 1000 screws — everything from standard #9 wood screws to hulking ½" lag bolts.
+We also did an exhaustive battery test to see just how many holes you could drill, or screws you could drive, with each drill before they ran out of juice.
+Finally, to finish out our tests we rated and scored the ergonomics, comfort, and convenience features of each power tool.